-Recipients must submit quarterly financial reports, semi-annual progress reports, final financial and progress reports, and, if applicable, an annual audit report in accordance with 2 CFR Part 200.
+Recipients must submit quarterly financial reports; semi-annual progress reports; final financial and progress reports; and, if applicable, an annual audit report in accordance with the Part 200 Uniform Requirements.
 Future awards and fund drawdowns may be withheld if reports are delinquent.

-Special Reporting requirements may be required by OJP depending on the statutory, legislative or administrative obligations of the recipient or the program.
+Special Reporting requirements may be required by OJP depending on the statutory, legislative, or administrative obligations of the recipient or the program.